anmalkov/minerkeeper/help.md

-miners | The array of the miner's configuration options monitorMinerIntervalInSeconds | The interval in seconds that MinerKeeper uses to check the miner health<br/>You can use any interval, but it makes no sense to use an interval that is below the refresh interval of the selected miner (e.g. 30 seconds for Ewbf miner) restartMinerEachHours | The amount of hours to automatically restart a miner (e.g. 24 - restart miner once a day)<br />If it equals to 0 (zero) - no automatic restart will be applied delayBetweenStopAndStartInSeconds | The delay in seconds that MinerKeeper will use for restart a miner to allow cards to reset language | The language for MinerKeeper and for all notifications<br />Supported languages:<br />"english" - please use [MinerKeeperBot](https://t.me/MinerKeeperBot) for Telegram messages<br />"russian" - please use [MinerKeeperRuBot](https://t.me/MinerKeeperRuBot) for Telegram messages sendSummaryNotificationEveryHours | The amount of hours to send a summary report about your rig (e.g. 24 - send a report once a day)<br />If it equals to 0 (zero) - no report will be sent
+miners | The array of the miner's configuration options monitorMinerIntervalInSeconds | The interval in seconds that MinerKeeper uses to check the miner health<br/>You can use any interval, but it makes no sense to use an interval that is below the refresh interval of the selected miner (e.g. 30 seconds for Ewbf miner) restartMinerEachHours | The amount of hours to automatically restart a miner (e.g. 24 - restart miner once a day)<br />If it equals to 0 (zero) - no automatic restart will be applied restartPcEveryHours | The amount of hours to automatically restart a PC (e.g. 720 - restart a PC once a month)<br />If it equals to 0 (zero) - no automatic restart will be applied delayBetweenStopAndStartInSeconds | The delay in seconds that MinerKeeper will use for restart a miner to allow cards to reset language | The language for MinerKeeper and for all notifications<br />Supported languages:<br />"english" - please use [MinerKeeperBot](https://t.me/MinerKeeperBot) for Telegram messages<br />"russian" - please use [MinerKeeperRuBot](https://t.me/MinerKeeperRuBot) for Telegram messages sendSummaryNotificationEveryHours | The amount of hours to send a summary report about your rig (e.g. 24 - send a report once a day)<br />If it equals to 0 (zero) - no report will be sent